rodrigohdiaz/code-player/README.md

 # code-player
-a website similar to codepen with area to write 'html', 'css' and 'javascript'
+This is a website similar to codepen with area to write 'html', 'css' and 'javascript'

 This is an ongoing project.